teamclairvoyant/airflow-rest-api-plugin/README.md

 ##### task_state

-Get the status of a task instance
+Get the status of a task instance.
+Supports both http GET and POST methods.

 Available in Airflow Version: 1.0.0 or greater